Ismat-Samadov/branch_locations/README.md

 Bank of Baku faces both **challenges and opportunities**:

 **Challenges:**
-- Small network size (#8 position, 4.6% share)
+- Small network size (#9 position, 3.6% share among 20 banks)
 - Over-concentration in Baku (66.7%)
-- High competitive intensity (77 competitors/10km)
+- High competitive intensity (108 competitors/10km)
 - Large gap to market leaders (156 branches to #1)

 **Opportunities:**
-- 172 identified gap locations (validated by competitor presence)
+- 198 identified gap locations (validated by competitor presence)
 - Data-driven expansion roadmap (Chart 13 heatmap)
-- Underserved regional markets
+- Underserved regional markets (below 48.3% industry average)
 - Potential for differentiation (service, digital, specialization)
-- Clear path to 10% market share (#5 position)
+- Clear path to 8-10% market share (top 5-6 position)

 **Bottom Line:**
-With strategic, data-driven expansion focused on regional gap locations, Bank of Baku can realistically **double its network to 45 branches**, achieve **10% market share**, and secure a **top 5 position** within 3 years for an investment of approximately **$5-7M**.
+With strategic, data-driven expansion focused on regional gap locations, Bank of Baku can realistically **double its network to 47+ branches**, achieve **8-10% market share**, and secure a **top 5-6 position** within 3 years for an investment of approximately **$5-8M**.

 The analysis provides a clear, actionable roadmap.
 Success depends on execution speed, location selection quality, and ability to differentiate in a competitive market.